Exact zero modes in interacting Majorana X- and Y-junctions: Conclusion and Discussion

-Besides these similarities there are clear differences between the Y- and X-junctions though.
-Zero modes in Y-junction are mediated by a fractional degree of freedom located at the center of the junction.
-As the result, all four energy levels show a vanishing energy gap at the same point.
-By contrast, in the X-junction fractional degrees of freedom in the center of the junction are coupled together and all Majorana edge states are localized at the edges of a junction.
-This leads to a pair-wise crossing between in-gap states.
-We expect this effect to be a generic even-odd effect: in the junctions with odd number of sites interaction between edge states will always be mediated through fractional degrees of freedom located at the center of the junction.
-This suggests, in particular that centers of Y- and a generic odd-arm-junctions can be used as a single tuning knob to manipulate all outer edge states.
-This might be of particular interest, as the Y-junction has been used to realize braiding of Majorana fermions that requires the constant tuning of variables, such as the electrostatic potential, to move Majorana fermions around in the junction \cite{aliceaNonAbelianStatisticsTopological2011,flensbergNonAbelianOperationsMajorana2011,hellCouplingBraidingMajorana2017,hyartFluxcontrolledQuantumComputation2013,karzigOptimalControlMajorana2015,pluggeMajoranaBoxQubits2017,vanheckCoulombassistedBraidingMajorana2012}.
+In the Y-junction we report four in-gap states that group into two parity pairs.
+These four states are attributed to there being four Majorana degrees of freedom: three localized at the outer edges and a single Majorana fermion localized in the center of the junction\footnote{In principle, we do not exclude the possibility of having three Majorana degrees of freedom at the center as well for different couplings between the chains}.
+This central degrees of freedom mediates the interaction between the outer degrees of freedom and is responsible for the exact level crossings between two parity pairs.
+Appearance of the Majorana fermion in the center of the Y-junction is protected by symmetry, and we expect, for the same reason, similar behavior for junctions with an odd number of arms.
+Such junctions can then, as this suggests, be effectively used as a single tuning knob to manipulate all outer edge states.
+This might be of particular interest as the Y-junction has been used to realize braiding of Majorana fermions that requires the constant tuning of variables, such as the electrostatic potential, to move Majorana fermions around in the junction \cite{aliceaNonAbelianStatisticsTopological2011,flensbergNonAbelianOperationsMajorana2011,hellCouplingBraidingMajorana2017,hyartFluxcontrolledQuantumComputation2013,karzigOptimalControlMajorana2015,pluggeMajoranaBoxQubits2017,vanheckCoulombassistedBraidingMajorana2012}.

-Finally, there appears to be a strong similarity between the Y- and X-junction and a pair of coupled chains with an impurity bond being $\alpha=1.5$ and $\alpha=2$ respectively.
-These values likely depend on the number of arms added to the system: by doing so we indirectly increase the bonding strength between two chains opposite to each other in the junction.
-Determining whether these also depend on quantities such as the arm lengths is left out of scope for this study.
-Nonetheless, the resemblance between the Y- and X-junctions and two coupled chains suggests that a single chain with a strong impurity bond can be considered as an effective way to study exact zero modes within each parity pair in more complex multi-leg junctions.